Are you thinking about buying a new Baume and Mercier watch?

 - What automatic watch means?

-I hope that this short Baume & Mercier watch review of mine has provided you with all the information you need.
+I hope that this short Baume & Mercier informational article has provided you with all the information you need.

 Don’t forget to tell me which one you picked up!